1. Do you have to be a catholic, or even a Christian, to participate in BE programs?

 We run the “Coping With Life Alone” program twice per year – in the spring and fall.
-Immediately following each set of Coping classes, a BE Retreat Weekend is conducted.
+Immediately following each set of Coping programs, a BE Retreat Weekend is conducted.
 These are usually held on the last weekend of April, and the last weekend of October.
-Once you have completed a weekend, you will be eligible to take other programs; some are offered semi-annually, others bi-annually.
+Once you have completed a Weekend, you will be eligible to take other programs; some are offered semi-annually, others bi-annually.

 3. Where are the programs held?

 Most, including the retreat weekends, are held at St. Andrews Presbyterian Church in Sarnia.

 A retreat Weekend runs from a Friday night through the weekend to Sunday afternoon, and is designed to provide some tools and help guide you through the grieving process.
 You would spend two full nights, plus a Saturday and most of a Sunday cloistered at St. Andrews Church in Sarnia.
 All meals and other necessities, such as mattresses, etc. are provided.
 You will be guided in your journey of healing by former Weekend participants who volunteer their time and experience to help you.
 We host two of these per year, and they are meant to be the culmination of the process you started with the “Coping With Life Alone” programs.

 5. Who can attend the programs?

 Those who have experienced the loss of a spouse through separation, divorce, or being widowed are eligible to come.
 In rare circumstances we allow those who have lost a parent or a child to participate, as the premises our ministry is based on aiding them in healing as well.
 We prefer individuals wait 4- 6 months after their loss before participating in our programs.